Flash Gordon

 Review

-While some parts of the movie haven’t aged well, the writing contributions by Lorenzo Semple Jr. do owe a lot to the humour and the cheesiness.
-I felt it wasn't the biggest science-fiction movie of all time, but still, stands out for its comic value, remarkable set design and lavish costumes.
-The cast were genuinely terrific and too good for their respective roles, particularly Max Von Sydow who was impressive as Ming the Merciless.
-While everyone is following the pantomime, over-the-top direction, he really seemed to be the only actor who relishes his sinister side.
-The standout feature was the amazing music provided by Queen whom were probably the first rock band to compose a movie soundtrack.
+While some parts of the movie haven't aged well, Lorenzo Semple Jr.'s writing contributions owe that much to the humour and cheesiness.
+It wasn't the biggest science-fiction movie of all time.
+But it still stands out for its unintentional comedy, remarkable set design, and lavish costumes.
+The cast was genuinely terrific and too good for their respective roles.
+While everyone follows the pantomime, over-the-top direction, Max Von Sydow is the only actor who delivers a sincere performance as he relishes his sinister side as Ming the Merciless.
+Another standout feature was the music provided by Queen, which was probably not the first rock band to compose a movie soundtrack.

 Star rating: (7/10) Good Movie